athiru/booking-demo/README.md

 # Doctor Appointment Booking Management

-Appointment Booking Application allows you to add, remove and update appointments from a set of available time-slots in a calendar.
+This application allows you to **add, remove and update doctor's appointments**.

 Table of Contents:
 1. Overview